How Often to Submit

-Bruce Clay, Inc. offers excellent Search Engine Optimization tools for checking your search engine placement.
+Bruce Clay, Inc. offers excellent Search Engine Optimisation tools for checking your search engine placement.
 These are described on our SEOToolSet Free Trial Page.
 Our SEO monitoring tools are user friendly, and reports are easily understood.
-If you like the free search engine optimization and SEO marketing tips in our visitor versions, you can get much more power from our SEOToolSet available on a subscription basis.
+If you like the free search engine optimisation and SEO marketing tips in our visitor versions, you can get much more power from our SEOToolSet available on a subscription basis.

 Once you have obtained your current search engine ranking with these SEO tools, you can easily identify where you need to go back and re-submit your site, fine-tuning your keywords.
 This is the way to make it to the top (or near the top) of your search engine results page.

 Determining Which Pages to Submit

 The following pages should be submitted: your homepage, any landing pages, the top of a silo of pages and any particularly important page you want to promote.
 Submit all pages you have optimized.